bbauska/Coursera-Bootstrap/README.md

 Going to our web page, you can now see the form completed.

-All these fields we have seen already, the button at the bottom with the wording \"Send Feedback\" and the dark blue-colored button because of the use of button \"primary\".
+All these fields we have seen already, the button at the bottom with the wording "Send Feedback" and the dark blue-colored button because of the use of button "primary".

 This completes the form that we wanted to create in our web page.